-Russian president Vladimir Putin is in the news for all the wrong reasons.
+Russian President Vladimir Putin is in the news for all the wrong reasons.
 Recently a database containing around 2,337 emails from one of the main and high-ranking advisors of Putin was released online.
 It is being speculated that a Ukraine-based hacking group is behind the email dump.

 The advisor was identified to be Vladislav Surkov.
-Surkov was previously the deputy prime minister of Russia and currently he is serving as a personal advisor to Putin.
+Surkov was previously the deputy prime minister of Russia and currently, he is serving as a personal advisor to Putin.
 The emails alleged Russian government of destabilizing Ukraine by backing and sponsoring the separatist forces in Ukraine, dubbed as Donetsk.

 Surkov is known as the main architect of Russia’s current political structure and is nicknamed as “Grey Cardinal” of Kremlin since he is the one responsible for communication and managing relations with the Donetsk separatists.
 Furthermore, Surkov also manages relations with the breakaway regions of Georgia namely South Ossetia and Abkhazia.
 These two regions are being supported by Russia.

 In the email cache dumped by CyberHunta, Putin’s administration is shown to be contacting with separatist forces based in East Ukraine.
 Some of the emails show lists of expenses and casualties by the separatist forces.
-Some emails even hint at the fact that Russian government approves of the government members of the Donetsk People’s Republic.
+Some emails even hint at the fact that the Russian government approves of the government members of the Donetsk People’s Republic.

-In one of the emails, plans of Putin administration to destabilize the Ukraine’s government in the near future (probably next month) are also under discussion.
-The plans are apparently an attempt to put an end to the Donbass, the standoff that exists in the entire Ukrainian region.
+In one of the emails, plans of Putin administration to destabilize Ukraine’s government in the near future (probably next month) are also under discussion.
+The plans are apparently an attempt to put an end to the Donbas, the standoff that exists in the entire Ukrainian region.
 This particular email has this subject line: “The plan of priority measures to destabilize the socio-political situation in Ukraine.”

 The Associated Press’s Howard Amos and the research team at the Atlantic Council’s Digital Forensic Research Lab report that the email dump that is stored in a 1-gigabyte Outlook.Pst mailbox file, are actually authentic and the news isn’t a hoax.